MDLC01/board-n-pieces/src/README.md

 ## Using non-standard chess pieces

-The `board` function's `pieces` argument lets you specify how to display each piece by mapping each piece character to some content.
+The `board` function's `pieces` argument lets you specify how to display pieces by mapping each piece character to some content.
 You can use this feature to display non-standard chess pieces:

 ```example
 %set text(size: 0.8cm, font: "Noto Sans Symbols 2")